Interlisp/Interlisp.github.io/content/en/history/glossary/_index.md

 Interlisp
 : A GitHub “organization” with ~20 repositories, see <https://github.com/Interlisp>
 : Both a language and, in some cases, the implementation of that language.
-Usually used with some other wording or refinement
+Usually used with some other wording or refinement.

 Interlisp: The Language and its usage
-: A book by Steve Kaisler which describes Interlisp of the 1970s & 80s
+: A book by Steve Kaisler which describes Interlisp of the 1970s & 80s.

 Interlisp.org
-: A “domain name”, used for some web sites and email addresses
+: A “domain name”, used for some web sites and email addresses.

 - <https://interlisp.org>  – the address of the main web site
 - <https://online.interlisp.org> – the address of a service that lets you run Medley
 - <info@interlisp.org>             - an email address of a group that can respond to questions

 Interlisp-10
-: The first implementation of “Interlisp” for the DEC PDP-10 / Tenex
+: The first implementation of “Interlisp” for the DEC PDP-10 / Tenex.

 Interlisp-360
-: Implemention of Interlisp for the IBM-360
+: Implemention of Interlisp for the IBM-360.

 Interlisp-D
 : What Dorado Lisp became.
 The D stood for both “Display” and “D-machine”.
 An implementation of